NeurIPSMeetupJapan/2021/_events/activities/social.md

 ---

 Our social session will be held in [Gather](https://www.gather.town/).
-The Gather link will be sent to you via email after your registration.
+The Gather link will be shared to all participants in the Zoom room.
 If you have any questions, please contact us at <{{ site.contact }}>.